 Also, at this point you should implement performance based video that highlights your application with a primary KPI of driving downloads.
 Read more about mobile video here.

 Finally if you opted to run any sort of awareness activity it should become smaller or even turned off at this stage of launch.

 Once we have a performance video blog we can link to that from here.

 The final stage of a new app launch is continuing with the above (balanced and optimized based on performance of course!) and adding in re-engagement (or re-targeting) campaigns into the mix.
 As most people know, it’s easier to keep a customer than to buy a new one.
 That’s the purpose of re-engagement campaigns, get the users you already have back in the app so you can monetize from them.
 The strategy here can really differ depending on each advertiser an app.
 Are you trying to get people back in the app to purchase a large subscription packager?
 Or are you getting them back in to level up and hopefully make that small in-app purchase?
 Or maybe you just want them engaging in the app for another KPI.

 The strategy for different re-engagement KPIs varies significantly, the important point is by this point you have grown a significant user base and you are using a portion of your ad spend to minimize churn rates and get users back in the app.

+We hope that answers your question on “How to Promote An App”.
 Creating and executing app launch plans isn’t easy and we hope this framework helps.
 If you have any question then don’t hesitate to get in touch.
 Remember, don’t spend money right away and focus on your owned media sources.
 Start with “high value” paid sources before bringing in other sources for a more balanced long-term approach.
 And once your user base has grown don’t forget about the users you already have!

 Comments are closed.